dvavatsioulas/hotel-management-system/README.md

-# HotelManagement
+# Hotel Management System
-A simple Hotel Management System, which handles Reservations, Bar Orders and Extra Activities.
+A simple <b>Hotel Management System</b>, which handles Reservations, Bar Orders and Extra Activities.
-This project has been made for training and academic purposes, and specifically made  to comply with the Assignment Requirements of the "Software Technology" course.
+This project has been made for academic purposes, and specifically built to comply with the Assignment Requirements of the "Software Technology" course.

 -- NOTE --
 Make sure ReservationsData.db and RoomsData.db are in the same directory with the executable .jar file.